TytusKolpak/SlipThrough2/Documentation/Documentation.md

 Done:

 1. The main map is built as a 3x6 grid where each cell is a "room" (for now that's the name).
-1. Rooms:
+2. Rooms:
     1. Each room is a 6x6 grid where each cell is a tile.
-    1. The room's tile pattern is a 2D table of ints where each value is an index in table of passed tiles.
+    2. The room's tile pattern is a 2D table of ints where each value is an index in table of passed tiles.
-    1. There is one type of room for every unique shape (type being as example: with opening to the left and right).
+    3. There is one type of room for every unique shape (type being as example: with opening to the left and right).

-To be done:

-Make Map.cs be responsible for wall detection in entity movement.

 ### 3. Interacting with the map

+Done:

+1. Make walls block movement - don't leave the screen.
+2. Make Map.cs be responsible for wall detection in entity movement.

 To be done:

-1. Make walls block movement - don't leave the screen.
-2. Be able to enter a new location by the doors in some of the rooms.
+1. Be able to enter a new location by the doors in some of the rooms.
 	1. New location will show new screen with new map.
 Some platforming maybe?
 	2. New location will change HUD (health bar, mana or smthng).